Metacognitive Behavioral Tuning of Large Language Models for Multi-Hop Question Answering: Experimental Details

 \paragraph{TokenSkip} TokenSkip first obtains full reasoning traces from a target model.
 It then estimates token-level importance scores using a bidirectional BERT-based model~\cite{xia-etal-2025-tokenskip,pan2024llmlingua}.
 Based on these scores, unimportant tokens are pruned to construct compact reasoning traces, which are subsequently used as SFT data.
 Following the TokenSkip, we generate reasoning traces on the HotpotQA training set using the target model Qwen3~\cite{yang2025qwen3}.
 We filter samples based on answer correctness and randomly sample a compression ratio $\gamma$ for each training instance from the set \{0.5,0.6,0.7,0.8,0.9,1.0\}.
 We prune tokens based on the sampled compression ratio and use the resulting compressed reasoning traces as the SFT dataset for training.

-\paragraph{LIMOPro} LIMOPro leverages reasoning traces generated by a model that is more powerful than the target model.
+\paragraph{LIMOPro} LIMOPro uses reasoning traces generated by a model larger than the target model.
 It focuses on pruning functional reasoning components that do not contribute to logical progression, using a perplexity-based importance score.
-Specifically, LIMOPro first segments the entire reasoning trace into intermediate steps using an LLM.
-It then classifies each step as either logical progression or functional (e.g., validation or error correction).
+LIMOPro first segments the reasoning trace into intermediate steps using an LLM.
+It then classifies each step as either logical progression or functional, for example validation or error correction.
 For steps in the functional group, LIMOPro computes importance scores based on the change in perplexity when removing each step.
 Based on these scores, it prunes steps with lower importance and uses the resulting compressed reasoning traces as SFT data.
-In our experiments, we generate reasoning traces on the HotpotQA training set using gpt-oss-120B~\cite{agarwal2025gpt}.
+In our experiments, we generate reasoning traces on the HotpotQA training set using gpt-oss-120b~\cite{agarwal2025gpt}.
 We use the same model for step segmentation and step classification.
 Following the official LIMOPro implementation, we filter samples based on answer correctness, apply a pruning ratio of 0.5, and use the pruned reasoning traces to construct the SFT dataset for training.

-\paragraph{Training setup} For all baseline SFT experiments, we train the target model, Qwen3, for 1 epoch with a learning rate of $1 \times 10^{-4}$ and a batch size of 128.
-We employ a cosine learning rate scheduler with a warmup ratio of 0.1.
-The optimizer is configured with $\beta_1 = 0.9$, $\beta_2 = 0.999$, a weight decay of 0.0, and a maximum gradient norm of 0.3.
-All experiments are conducted using 4 L40 GPUs or 4 H100 GPUs.
+\paragraph{Consolidated Training Configuration} For all SFT experiments including RS, gpt-oss-distill, MBT-S, MBT-R, TokenSkip, and LIMOPro, we train the target model Qwen3 for 1 epoch with a learning rate of $1 \times 10^{-4}$ and an effective batch size of 128.
+We employ a cosine learning rate scheduler with a warmup ratio of 0.1, AdamW with $(\beta_1, \beta_2) = (0.9, 0.999)$, weight decay $0.0$, and gradient norm clip $0.3$.
+The maximum sequence length is 32{,}768 tokens.
+All experiments use mixed-precision bfloat16 on 4$\times$L40 or 4$\times$H100 GPUs.
+Per-baseline differences are confined to the source of the SFT dataset, summarized in Table~\ref{tab:baseline_configs}.

+\paragraph{Teacher Model Access and Reasoning-Effort Setting} The teacher model used to construct the metacognitively structured traces is gpt-oss-120b, an open-weights reasoning model released by OpenAI~\citep{agarwal2025gpt}.
+The Hugging Face card is at \url{https://huggingface.co/openai/gpt-oss-120b} and is distributed under the Apache-2.0 license.
+Reasoning-effort is controlled by a system-prompt suffix that selects low, medium, or high from the Harmony chat template.
+We use reasoning\_effort=high throughout this paper.
+This setting yields longer internal deliberation in the analysis channel before the final answer.
+We serve the model with vLLM, with max\_model\_len $=$ 32{,}768, tensor\_parallel\_size $=$ 4, and gpu\_memory\_utilization $=$ 0.9.
+The model card and license permit research and commercial use.
+Reproducing trace generation on hardware-limited environments is a follow-up listed in \S\ref{sec:limitations}.